12months12apps/MGPT/README.md

 - 💡 Write Smart Contracts with Ease: An intuitive interface for simple zkApp development, with AI-assisted coding and error detection.
 - 🚀 One-Click Deployment: Deploy contracts directly from the browser with one click, using Mina Wallet for secure signing.
-- 🌐 Browser-Based Convenience: Write, test, and deploy zkApps from any device, no downloads or installations needed.
 - 🔗 Mina Wallet Integration: Easily connect and sign contracts with Mina Wallet, streamlining the deployment process.
 - 🎯 Built for All Developers: Whether beginner or expert, MinaGPT adapts to your skill level, providing tailored assistance for smart contract development.